Nosferican/JBSC/content/_index.md

           date_start: '2018-08-14'
           date_end: '2023-11-30'
           description: |2-
-              My work on the strategic & scientific consulting branch included projects across multiple therapeutic areas such as rare disease, metabolic diseases, pediatrics, oncology, and vaccines.
-I conducted multiple clinical trial evaluations of the safety and efficacy of formulations to support drug development strategies at the company (e.g., study design, stop/go decisions, model develoment, biomarker explorations, dose selection) and regulatory process (e.g., type-C meetings).
+              My strategic & scientific consulting work included projects across multiple therapeutic areas such as rare diseases, metabolic diseases, pediatrics, oncology, and vaccines.
+I conducted multiple clinical trial evaluations of the safety and efficacy of formulations to support drug development strategies at the company (e.g., study design, stop/go decisions, model development, biomarker exploration, dose selection) and regulatory processes (e.g., type-C meetings).

-              My work in the product development team was primary the developed the module for bioequivalence (BE) analysis in the Pumas ecosystem.
-This included the design, implementation, testing, documentation, maintanence, and coordination with the other components of the ecosystem.
+              My work in the product development team was primarily the development of the module for bioequivalence (BE) analysis in the Pumas ecosystem.
+This included the design, implementation, testing, documentation, maintenance, and coordination with the other components of the ecosystem.

               Supervisors:
               - [Joga Gobburu, PhD](https://pumasai.com/company) (Strategic & Scientific Consulting)